 Where can I park on campus?

-Designated parking facilities are provided for staff within the CIT Bishopstown campus, NMCI and CCAD (limited).
+Designated parking facilities are provided for staff within the MTU Bishopstown campus, NMCI and CCAD (limited).
 Parking on all campus roads is forbidden; parking is only permitted in marked parking bays within designated car parks.
 Vehicles parked outside designated parking areas may be clamped in situ, or removed to a pound on-campus where they may be clamped or otherwise rendered immobile, until the appropriate fee is paid for their release.

 Vehicles remaining within any campus after gate-closing time will be detained within the campus at the owners risk until the campus reopens and the vehicle owner/driver makes arrangements for release.
 Vehicles are parked at the sole risk of the driver/owner.
-The Institute accepts no liability for loss or damage to vehicles or their contents while parked or detained within any CIT campus.
+The Institute accepts no liability for loss or damage to vehicles or their contents while parked or detained within any MTU campus.

 Where can I smoke on campus?